-Less than 30 days of classes have passed since the academic year kicked off at High Point University, and students have already had numerous career development opportunities right here on our campus.
+Within 30 days since the academic year kicked off at High Point University, students have already had numerous career development opportunities right here on our campus.
 Here’s a peek at the top six:

-3 Straight from the source.
-Only one week into classes, HPU’s Career and Professional Development Office hosted an Internship Panel featuring HPU students who have completed internships at Nestle, GE Healthcare, Marvel, JetBlue, the U.S. House of Representatives and many other prestigious organizations.
-The event was one of dozens throughout the school year designed to better prepare students for their future.
+Only two weeks into classes, HPU’s Office of Career and Professional Development hosted an Internship Panel featuring HPU students who have completed internships at Amazon, Coca-Cola Consolidated, ABC News and other prestigious organizations.
+The event is one of dozens throughout the school year designed to better prepare students for their future.
 Those who attended furthered their professional development by gaining insider knowledge on how to land competitive positions.

-4 Connecting with global representatives on campus.
-With a firm handshake, HPU students had the opportunity to connect with global representatives as they networked their way through Cottrell Hall for HPU’s annual Career and Internship Expo.
-Hosted by the Office of Career and Professional Development, employers visited campus to meet with students and participate in three presentations.
+With a firm handshake, HPU students have the opportunity to connect with global representatives as they network their way through the Slane Student Center for HPU’s annual Career and Internship Expo.
+Hosted by the Office of Career and Professional Development, employers visit campus to meet with students and participate in presentations.

-5 Submitting applications for HPU in the City.
-Each semester, a network of HPU alumni and parents provide mentorship and insight into career exploration during trips to metropolitan areas such as Washington D.C. and New York City.
-During the university’s Fall and Spring breaks, some of the nation’s top employers have hosted a behind-the-scenes look at what it takes to be a successful intern and employee.
-HBO, Ralph Lauren and Bloomberg are just a few of the organizations that students explore during the trip.
-Applications for taking part in the trip opened during students’ first weeks on campus!
+Each semester, a network of HPU alumni and parents provide mentorship and insight into career exploration during career development sessions in metropolitan areas such as Washington D.C. and New York City.
+Reinvented for this year, some of the nation’s top employers and HPU alumni are visiting campus to provide a behind-the-scenes look at what it takes to be a successful intern and employee.
+Applications for taking part in the events opened during students’ first weeks on campus!